Pfoxj/Main/contents/people/index.md

     last: Johnson
     subtitle: IPFS
     image: /static/img/people/jeromy_johnson.jpg
-    bio: "Jeromy is a Peer to Peer Software Engineer at Protocol Labs who goes by whyrusleeping on the internet.
+    bio: Jeromy is a Peer to Peer Software Engineer at Protocol Labs who goes by whyrusleeping on the internet.
 He is currently working on IPFS (The Interplanetary FileSystem) to improve the unrestricted flow of data through the decentralized web.
-Prior to Protocol Labs he worked on distributed filesystems at EMC Isilon and earned a Bachelors Degree with a major in Computer Science at Washington State University."
+Prior to Protocol Labs he worked on distributed filesystems at EMC Isilon and earned a Bachelors Degree with a major in Computer Science at Washington State University.

   - name: Christoph Witzany
     last: Witzany